web-dev-sam/cleanx/README.md

   <h1>CleanX</h1>
 </div>

-A VS Code extension that provides a convenient button to close all Git diff editors (Working Tree and Index editors) from the Open Editors panel.
+A VS Code extension that helps you manage tabs efficiently with Git diff cleanup, tab sorting, and workspace management features.

 ## Features

-- **One-click cleanup**: Adds a button to the Open Editors panel to close all Git diff editors at once
+- **One-click Git cleanup**: Close all Git diff editors (Working Tree and Index editors) at once
+- **Tab workspaces**: Save and load named collections of open tabs
+- **Tab sorting**: Sort tabs by file type (with custom order) and then alphabetically (opt-in)
 - **Smart detection**: Automatically identifies Working Tree and Index editors using multiple detection methods
-- **Tab sorting**: Optional button to sort tabs by file type (with custom order) and then alphabetically (opt-in)
-- **Status bar indicator**: Shows the count of open Git diff editors in the status bar (optional)
+- **Status bar indicators**: Shows Git diff count and current workspace name
-- **Configurable notifications**: Choose whether to show notifications with how many editors closed (default: off)
+- **Configurable**: All features can be enabled/disabled via settings

 ## How to Use

 ### Close Git Diff Editors
 1. Install the extension
-2. Look for the close button in the Open Editors panel title bar
+2. Look for the clear button (🗑️) in the Open Editors panel title bar
-3. Click the button to close all diff editors
+3. Click to close all Git diff editors at once

+### Tab Workspaces
+1. Enable workspace buttons: `cleanx.showWorkspaceButtons: true`
+2. **Save**: Click save button (💾) to create a named workspace from current tabs
+3. **Load/Manage**: Click workspaces button (📂) to load, create, delete, or rename workspaces
+4. **Status bar**: Shows current workspace name when active

 ### Sort Tabs (Optional)
-1. Enable the sort button in settings: `cleanx.showSortButton: true`
+1. Enable the sort button: `cleanx.showSortButton: true`
-2. Look for the sort button (↕️ icon) in the Open Editors panel title bar
-3. Click to sort tabs by file type and then alphabetically
+2. Click sort button (↕️) to organize tabs by file type and name
-4. Customize file type order with `cleanx.customFileTypeOrder` setting
+3. Customize order with `cleanx.customFileTypeOrder` setting

-Configure other settings as needed in VS Code settings
+All features are accessible via Command Palette with "CleanX:" prefix.

 ## Extension Settings

 This extension contributes the following settings:

+### Tab Workspace Settings
+* `cleanx.showWorkspaceButtons`: Show tab workspace buttons (save/load) in the Open Editors panel (default: `false`)

 ### General Settings
 * `cleanx.showNotifications`: Show notification messages when closing Git diff editors (default: `false`)